Rebecca Wascoe Hays

 In past seasons season, she has sung the title role in Tosca with Louisiana Opera, been heard as the Wife in the world-premiere performance of The Breath of Life at Texas Tech University and been featured as the soprano soloist in Verdi's Requiem with the Lubbock Symphony Orchestra.
 Additional concerts have included recitals/masterclasses at Brigham Young University, Central Oklahoma University and The University of Texas at Arlington.
 She was heard as the soprano soloist in the Brahm's Requiem in May 2017 at Alice Tully Hall in New York City's Carnegie Hall.

-Additionally, she's sung the role of Lidoine in Dialogues des Carmélites with Louisiana Opera, sang Micaëla in Carmen with the Lubbock Symphony Orchestra, and played the Mrs. Banks in Mary Poppins with Lubbock Moonlight Musicals.
+Additionally, she's sung the role of Lidoine in Dialogues des Carmélites with Louisiana Opera, sang Micaëla in Carmen with the Lubbock Symphony Orchestra, and played Mrs. Banks in Mary Poppins with Lubbock Moonlight Musicals.
 She was also heard in recital singing Wagner's Wesendonck Lieder and Libby Larsen's Mary Magdalene at the University of Portland, Texas Tech University, and on the Voces Intimae concert series in Dallas, Texas.
 She was seen as Nedda in I Pagliacci at Musica alla Ponte (Florence, Italy).
 Rebecca has embodied the roles of Agathe in Der Freischütz, Fiordiligi in Cosí fan tutte, Countess in Le Nozze di Figaro, Queen of the Night in The Magic Flute, Leonora in La Forza del Destino, Santuzza in Cavalleria Rusticana, Ann Putnam in The Crucible, Leonore in Fidelio, and both Mimì and Musetta in La Bohème.

 Wascoe Hays is an avid promoter of contemporary American composers.
 She collaborated in commissioning a song cycle from American composer, Libby Larsen, and premiered the work, The Magdalene at Baylor University in 2013 and has since performed it in venues across the globe.
-This project has led to the culmination of a record contract with Albany Records in which The Magdalene, two new duets written for the artist, as well as several previously unrecorded operatic arias by the composer are featured.
-This recording is available for purchase on all major streaming networks.
-Her next recording project for Albany Records, The Chanson of Charles-Marie Widor, is scheduled for release in 2019.
+This project has led to the culmination of a record contract with Albany Records.
+Her album, “A Strange Wild Song,” is available internationally on all major streaming platforms.
+Her next recording project for Albany Records, “Nuit d'Étoiles: The Forgotten Songs of Charles-Marie Widor,” was just released in April of 2020, and is also available for purchase on all major streaming networks.